kuleshov/prism/README.md

 > Kuleshov, Xie, Chen, Pushkarev et al., Whole-genome haplotyping using long reads and statistical methods.
 Nature Biotechnology, February 2014.

-Prism uses a new phasing algorithm that augments traditional molecular haplotyping approaches with statistical methods.
-By using Prism, one can substantially improve phasing performance and reduce sequencing costs.
-Prism was used to enable the first commercially available phasing product offered by Moleculo Inc. (now part of Illumina Inc).
+Prism augments traditional molecular haplotyping approaches with statistical methods, which substantially improves phasing performance and reduces sequencing cost.
+It was used in the first commercially available phasing product offered by Moleculo Inc. (now part of Illumina Inc).

 Copyright
 ---------